sustainability-open/sustainability-open/documentation/HowtoDevelopFramework.md

 git clone https://github.com/sustainability-open/sustainability-open

 This clones the Github repository on your machine so that you can start working in your own local working copy.
+You can also use TortoiseGit to clone the repository to your local machine.

 Compiling the code
 ------------------